 For budget options:

-You can also book discounted rooms of hotels in CDO here.
+You can also book discounted rooms of hotels in Cagayan de Oro here.

-Has this guide on the top activities in Cagayan de Oro (CDO) been helpful to you?
+Has this article on the best Cagayan de Oro tourist spots + things to do in Cagayan de Oro been helpful to you?
 Do you have other suggestions?
 Let us know in the comments below!

 Planning a trip to Cagayan de Oro?
 Here are our guides!

 - Cagayan de Oro: Travel Guide and Itinerary

 - Cagayan de Oro Tourist Spots + Things to Do